This turkey sweet potato chili recipe is healthy, cozy, comforting, and easy to cook. It makes great leftovers for meal

 Are you a big chili fan?
-You may also like my slow cooker turkey chili, this turkey white bean chili, or my Instant Pot turkey chili if you like this recipe.
+You may also like my slow cooker turkey chili, this turkey white bean chili, my turkey pumpkin chili, or my Instant Pot turkey chili if you like this recipe.
 If you like poultry, you may like my white chicken chili.
 Prefer beef?
 Try my quick and easy beef chili.

 I hope this skinny turkey chili will hit the spot for you.